 Nearby Transit & Points of Interest:

 Transit & Commuting:

 The closest train station to Carteret is the Woodbridge Station, providing service to New York City via NJ Transit’s North Jersey Coast Line.
 Alternatively, NJ Transit’s number 116 and 62 bus routes run directly through the borough and provide service to Midtown Manhattan and Newark.
 Carteret is also accessible via exit 12 off the NJ Turnpike.

-An active community, Carteret is home to scenic Carteret Pond and 10 parks, including a waterfront park overlooking the Arthur Kill.
+Living at one of our Carteret, NJ apartments means you’ll be able to enjoy a variety of activities, such as the scenic Carteret Pond and 10 parks, including a waterfront park overlooking the Arthur Kill.
 Park amenities range from mini-golf and rock-climbing facilities to fishing piers and basketball courts.
 In addition, Carteret, NJ is actively working towards completion of its new Health and Wellness Center, slated to be both a hub of physical wellness and a step towards green living and construction–complete with renewable energy infrastructure and water efficiency measures.
-Check out more things to do in Carteret here!